RafaelKuebler/GoBot/README.md

 To try him out, just type **@GoSenseiBot** into your chat or add it to one of your groups!

-(Heads up: sadly, I cannot guarantee that the server will be running continuously...)
+(Heads up: sadly, I cannot guarantee that the server will be running continuously...
+If you feel like giving it a go just contact me!)

 ## Built With